 \section{Raman tensor analysis}

-The Raman tensors $R_{\mu}$ for an irreducible representation ($\mu$) of a point group is a $2\times 2$ matrix.
-With incident light polarization unit vector ($\hat{e}_i$) and scattering light unit polarization vector ($\hat{e}_s$), the phononic Raman response is described in the following way:
+The Raman tensor $R_{\mu}$ for an irreducible representation ($\mu$) of a point group is a $2\times 2$ matrix.
+With the unit vectors for the polarization of the incident light ($\hat{e}_i$) and scattering light ($\hat{e}_s$), the phononic Raman response is described in the following way: